 Buy a Flexi Season ticket (available online from your local train company).
 It is valid for 28 days and is made of 8 one-day passes for unlimited travel between 2 stations.
 It is designed for people travelling at peak times 2-3 times per week.

 If you have a London Travelcard, this can sometimes give you money off national travel because you only need to pay for the journey beyond London.

 Buy a season ticket if it is a journey you make regularly.
-The National Rail Enquiries website has a useful online calculator to see how much you could save.
+The National Rail website has a useful online calculator to see how much you could save.